EhrmannS/geometr/README.md

 ## Overview

 The `geometr` package provides tools that generate and process fully accessible and tidy geometric shapes (of class `geom`).
 `geometr` aims to improve interoperability of spatial classes.
 Spatial classes are typically a collection of geometric shapes (or their vertices) that are accompanied by various metadata (such as attributes and a coordinate reference system).
-Most spatial classes are conceptually quite similar, yet a common standard lacks for accessing features, vertices or the metadata. `Geometr` fills this gap by providing tools that produce an identical output for the same metadata of different classes (socalled getters) and that use an indentical input to write to various classes that originally require different input (socalled setters).
+Most spatial classes are conceptually quite similar, yet a common standard lacks for accessing features, vertices or the metadata. `Geometr` fills this gap by providing tools

+  1) that produce an identical output for the same metadata of different classes (via socalled getters) and
+  2) that use an indentical input to write to various classes that originally require different input (via socalled setters).

 ## Installation